huzaifahtariqahmed/Direct-Digital-Synthesizer/README.md

 ## Architecture

 The architecture planned for developing a DDS, is such that it is broken down into 2 distinct modules.
-First we have a "Phase Accumulator" and then we have a "Phase to Amplitude" Module which outputs the desired sine waves.
+First we have a 'Phase Accumulator' and then we have a 'Phase to Amplitude' Module which outputs the desired sine waves.

 ![Architecture](Images/architecture.png)